eddieantonio/waterbear-debugger-acceptance-tests/README.md

     - [ ] When execution is paused.
  * [ ] Set a breakpoint on a selected step blocks
      * [ ] Unset an existing breakpoint on a selected step blocks
- * [ ] Pause/step across asynchronous calls -- though this isn't a thing the user should care about
  - [ ] Pause on breakpoints
  * [ ] Resume execution once paused
+ * [ ] Pause/step across asynchronous calls -- though this isn't a thing the user should care about
  * [ ] Slow down script running if some input is active (e.g,. <kbd>shift</kbd> depressed)
  * [ ] Dynamically add elements when "paused"
- * [ ] Show the value variables as you step (like a table)
  * [ ] Show how many times a line gets called
+ * [ ] [Extra credit] Show the value variables as you step (like a table)
  * [ ] [Extra credit] Add a console (similar to the box in Xcode playgrounds)

 ## User stories